matrix-org/matrix-hookshot/docs/setup/gitlab.md

 You should generate a webhook `secret` (e.g. `pwgen -n 64 -s 1`) and then use this as your "Secret token" when adding webhooks.

-The `publicUrl` must be the URL where GitLab webhook events are recieved (i.e. the path to `/` for your `webhooks` listener).
+The `publicUrl` must be the URL where GitLab webhook events are received (i.e. the path to `/` for your `webhooks` listener).

 ## Adding a repository